AkmalArifin/statistik-amalan-yaumi/readme.md

 3. To run the file, run `./all.sh {TARGET_FILE}`.
 Fill your target file in `/raw` folder without the extension.
 Example `./all.sh 1_Januari`
 4. Wait until the program finished.
 It will took a while.
 5. After it finished.
 Check `/get` folder.
 The file should be there.
+6. If you want to make multiple month, just run the programme for other month but don't clear the results.
+It will automatically add to the existing graph.

 ## Contact
 If there is an error or something, you can always ping me on my instagram [@menujuakmal](https://www.instagram.com/menujuakmal/)